A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 Here are some tips for improving your inventory turnover rate and buffing up your balance sheet:

 - Invest in marketing.
-Any increase in visibility, demand, and sales boosts turnover.
+Any increase in visibility, demand, and sales--including through an online marketplace--boosts turnover.
 Assuming you don’t follow that increase up with bigger purchase orders.

 - Make a habit of reviewing your pricing strategy.
 There’s a fine line between ideal margin and volume.
 If you can get there, you’ll increase demand and revenue together.
 If your suppliers require an MOQ (what does MOQ mean?) for a given product, make sure you can sell the same amount.